One of Australia’s foremost young inventors improving the world through STEM.

 Macinley is a rare breath of fresh air and has a natural talent for connecting with the audience.
 An engaging storyteller with an innate ability to read the room and inspire important ideas that lead to necessary conversations and considerations for our future.
 The entire room were blown away by Macinley’s clarity, wisdom, intelligence and achievements.
 I hope to have another opportunity to work together soon.

-It has been my great pleasure to work with Macinley in publicising the new HSC Science Extension course.
-She was a wonderful person to have in front of the camera; her confident, independent and friendly manner is an asset to her.
-Macinley has been awarded NSW Young Australian of the Year 2018 in celebration of her ongoing achievements in Science and Technology.
-These achievements have spanned more than a decade and I have witnessed Macinley receive many awards for her efforts.
-Macinley has a long career ahead of her not only in scientific work but also as an ambassador and role model for women in STEM.
-I wish her the very best in the future.
+It has been my great pleasure to work with Macinley in publicising the new HSC Science Extension Course.
+[They were] a wonderful person to have in front of the camera; [their] confident, independent and friendly manner is an asset to [them].
+Macinley has been awarded the NSW Young Australian of the Year 2018 in celebration of [their] ongoing achievements in Science and Technology.
+These achievements has spanned more than a decade and I have witnessed Macinley receive many awards for [their] efforts.
+Macinley has a long career ahead of [them] not only in scientific work but also as an ambassador… I wish [them] the very best in the future.

 Curriculum Inspector, Science | NESA